|

 organization designed to administer joint projects of the Roza

-Irrigation District (RID) and the Sunnyside Division (SD).
-The
+Irrigation District (RID) and the Sunnyside Division Board of

 The driving force which led to the creation of the RSBOJC was water